quintesc/OS/p2a/README.md

 # shelly.c
 This is the third project in CS537, in which I had to implement a unix-like shell.
-Got familiarized with using fork() and exec() to start new processes, as well as getting a loot more experience doing string manipulation in C.
+Got familiarized with using fork() and exec() to start new processes, as well as getting a lot more experience doing string manipulation in C.

 ## Running
 use `make` then `./shelly`